javascript-tutorial/en.javascript.info/1-js/11-async/08-async-await/article.md

 let value = await promise;
 ```

-The keyword `await` makes JavaScript wait until that promise settles and returns its result.
+The keyword `await` makes JavaScript wait until that promise fulfils and returns its result.

 Here's an example with a promise that resolves in 1 second:
 ```js run